 Organic pesticides allowed

-Genetic modified crop for high yield (a GMO is a plant which has a piece of foreign genetic material inserted by a virus)
+Genetically modified crop for high yield (a GMO is a plant that has a piece of foreign genetic material inserted by a virus)

 High use of (synthetic) pesticides and chemicals

 Poor working conditions for the farmers